 Myth 3: Anyone who receives a 1099 is an independent contractor.

-Form 1099-NEC (non-employee compensation) is used for reporting payments to independent contractors.
-Independent contractors receive 1099 forms from the organizations they perform services for.
+Form 1099-NEC is for freelancers and contractors who aren’t employees.
+Independent contractors get 1099 forms from the organizations they work for.

 But receiving a 1099 is not, in itself, the defining factor.
 All the usual considerations come into play during an audit, especially the question of who controls the work.